Frequently Asked Questions

 2) Question: How does it work?

 Answer: BPI deploys agents to target machines using file sharing and Service Control Manager on those machines.
-These Agents check if Chrome, Firefox, or Edge are installed and attempt to retrieve the relevant password information saved by the browsers.
+These Agents check if Chrome, Firefox, or new versions of Edge are installed and attempt to retrieve the relevant password information saved by the browsers.
 If the agents succeed, they encrypt the results and pass them to BPI.
 That data is collected and presented by BPI on the results page or the downloadable PDF report.

 3) Question: How are the terms weak, reused, and discrete being defined in BPI?